I Like America & America Likes Me: Reception

 Several reviewers compared "I Like America & America Likes Me" to the work of Bon Iver.

 Upon release, "I Like America & America Likes Me" was met with generally positive reviews from contemporary music critics.
 In his review of A Brief Inquiry into Online Relationships, Goggins noted the 1975 "truly soars" when exploring new sonic ground, with him using "I Like America & America Likes Me" as an example.
 He specifically praised Daniel's production, calling it "musically the beating heart".
 Richards praised the song's "roared" chorus, saying Healy "[refuses] to accept any millennial stereotypes".
 Mike Watkins of Clash deemed the track one of the album's moments of "all-encompassing brilliance".
 Ross Horton of musicOMH said "I Like America & America Likes Me" sounds "fresh".
 Chris DeVille of Stereogum compared the song to the work of Bon Iver.
 In his review of the album, Issac Feldberg of The Boston Globe noted the band sounds "creatively unmoored" on songs such as "I Like America & America Likes Me", which he said sounds like Bon Iver-adjacent autotune.
 Dombal called the song a "trap remix of a Bon Iver ayahuasca trip" and interpreted the meaning of the track to be a "meter [reading] of a society that's moving too fast to process anything in a meaningful way".

 Harry Harris of The Skinny deemed "I Like America & America Likes Me" one of the three standouts from A Brief Inquiry into Online Relationships.
 He viewed the song as a companion to the 1975's "Love It If We Made It" (2018) that explores the same anxiety, but also a "desire to try and work your way out of it.
 To try and take some responsibility."
 Rodriguez praised the track for taking the band's songwriting in an unexpected direction, saying: "Given how both [t]he 1975 and much of the mumble rap class share a love for emo music, it's as if they're bidding farewell to their foundational core before they entirely abandon it."
 Stubbs called the lyrics "razor-sharp".
 Maicki opined that the autotune used on Healy's vocals in "I Like America & America Likes Me" serves to emphasizes the futility of the song's message.
 He did observe a faint amount of hope in the track's desperation, but ultimately felt it "contends that hope is not enough".
-Barlow wrote: "The song is a shocking reflection of how America's youth feel going to school every day in the year of the Parkland shooting."
 Shannon Cotton of Gigwise said Healy "continues to exercise his well informed perspective on world politics", while comparing the track's synths to the 1975's early EPs.